ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/exercise-2.md

     - What happens if you remove the **`__syncthreads();`** from the **`__global__ void vector_add(float *a, float *b, float *out, int n)`** function.
     - Can you remove the if condition **`if(i < n)`** from the **`__global__ void vector_add(float *a, float *b, float *out, int n)`** function.
-If so how can you do that?
+If so, how can you do that?
-    - Here we do not use the **`cudaDeviceSynchronize()`** in the main application, can you figure out why we do not need to use it.
+    - Here, we do not use the **`cudaDeviceSynchronize()`** in the main application.
+Can you figure out why we do not need to use it?
-    - Can you create a different kinds of threads block for larger number of array?
+    - Can you create a different kind of thread block for a larger number of arrays?